 An article that I wrote recently for Aviation International News (AIN), where I was formerly the defense editor, touches upon the above question.
-It is primarily about the forthcoming demise of JSTARS, but some of my discussion is relevant: https://www.ainonline.com/aviation-news/defense/2019-06-15/does-jstars-demise-spell-end-airborne-isr However, the inherent flexibility of the Dragon Lady (and to a lesser extent, the Global … Continue reading COULD THE U-2 BE REPLACED BY SATELLITES?
+The story is primarily about the forthcoming demise of JSTARS, but some of my discussion is relevant to the U-2: https://www.ainonline.com/aviation-news/defense/2019-06-15/does-jstars-demise-spell-end-airborne-isr However, the inherent flexibility of the Dragon Lady should keep it … Continue reading COULD THE U-2 BE REPLACED BY SATELLITES?

 I’m sure that the U-2 community is carefully evaluating the shooting down of a Global Hawk UAV over the Straits of Hormuz by Iran on 20th June.
 Are there lessons to be learned?
 Is the U-2 equally vulnerable?
 A radar tracking map released by the Iranians shows the Global Hawk flying at 57,000 feet when … Continue reading GLOBAL HAWK SHOOTDOWN: COULD A U-2 MEET THE SAME FATE?